FreeBSD manual

 Restrict output to a given subset.
 This option is for use with

-archaic versions of terminfo like those on SVr1, Ultrix, or
+archaic versions of terminfo like those on SVr1, Ultrix, or HP-

-own extensions incompatible with SVr4/XSI.
-Available subsets
+extensions incompatible with SVr4/XSI.

-are "SVr1", "Ultrix", "HP", "BSD" and "AIX"; see terminfo(5) for
+"SVr1", "Ultrix", "HP", "BSD", and "AIX"

 -r Force entry resolution (so there are no remaining tc